gasyj/Hello-App/README.md

    $ python main.py
    ```

-3. Open a web browser and visit [http://localhost:9000](http://localhost:9000) to see the message "Congratulations, Web App is Live!"
+3. Open a web browser and visit http://localhost:8080 to see the message "Hurray!
+API is Live!"

 ## Usage